Integration with Asyncio

 cells share a common ancestor or are updated simultaneously in a batch

 update.
-This becomes more apparent if the reset=False
+This becomes more apparent if the reset=False option is

 used.

-For example if the computed cell c
+For example if the computed cell c is defined with multiple

-individual calls to wait
+individual calls to wait:

 @lc.computed